jmvezic/documentation/docs/installation/manual/installing_crayfish.md

 sudo apt-get -y install imagemagick tesseract-ocr ffmpeg poppler-utils
 ```

+**NOTICE:** If you get the `sudo: apt-add-repository: command not found`, run `sudo apt-get install software-properties-common` in order to make the command available.

 ### Cloning and Installing Crayfish

 We’re going to clone Crayfish to `/opt`, and individually run `composer install` against each of the microservice subdirectories.